isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_ArcGIS.md

 ![area](./images/ex07_arcgis_img06.jpg)

-   - Open the attribute table of the newly digitized layer and verify that the attribute field Status contains the expected values
+   - Open the attribute table of the newly digitized layer and verify that the attribute field `Status` contains the expected values

-   - Add a new field with the name Length, which values should be the length of each feature
+   - Add a new field with the name `Length`, which values should be the length of each feature

    - Calculate the total length of each type of road
-        - in the attribute table, right click on the name of the field Status, and select Summarize
+        - in the attribute table, right click on the name of the field `Status`, and select **Summarize**
-        - Set the output location the geopackage Tapada.gpkg, and the name oname of the output table road_type_length
+        - Set the output location the geopackage `Tapada.gpkg`, and the name name of the output table `road_type_length`
-        - Select as Statistics Field the field Length
+        - Select as **Statistics Field** the field `Shape_Length` and **Statistics type** the `Sum`
-        - As Case field, it should be selected the field Status
+        - As **Case field**, it should be selected the field `Status`

+5. Finally, export your `Roads` layer to `Tapada.gpkg`, for compatibility reasons with other platforms.

 **Remarks:**

-- It will be necessary to decide where to start and to end a line – 1) the starting or/and the ending vertexes of a line must be located on a road intersection – an arc-node topological rule 2) start a new line whenever the road status changes
+- It will be necessary to decide where to start and to end a line
+   - 1. the starting or/and the ending vertexes of a line must be located on a road intersection – *an arc-node topological rule*
+   - 2. start a new line whenever the road status changes

-- Insert a vertex on every (foreseen) road intersection – an arc-node topological rule
+- Insert a vertex on every (foreseen) road intersection – *an arc-node topological rule*

 - Save your edits often

 ## 4. Create a polygon layer

-In this part of the exercise we will create a polygon layer with the parcels of Tapada da Ajuda, classified by its type of soil use.
+In this part of the exercise we will create a polygon layer with the parcels of Tapada da Ajuda, classified by its type of land use.

-Soil use must be classified into two levels.
+Land use must be classified into two levels.
 First level includes 3 classes: Social area (code S), Forest (code FO) and Agriculture (code A).

 Agriculture areas are further classified into: Wheat (code W), Corn (code C), Orchards (code O), Vineyard (code V), Olive (code L), Pastures (code P) and Fallow land (code F).

-The following is an example of the soil use classification:
+The following is an example of the land use classification:

 ![area](./images/ex07_arcgis_img07.jpg)

-After creating your classification of the soil use, it will be possible to determine the total economic performance of the study area, considering the following data concerning the economic performance of crops:
+After creating your classification of the land use, it will be possible to determine the total economic performance of the study area, considering the following data concerning the economic performance of crops:

 | Code | Crop | Yield €/ha |
 |------|------|------------|